 Our Shared Goal: The faith community believes that the people of Wisconsin need to set a goal of cutting childhood poverty in half in the next ten years.
 To guarantee greater equity, we also need to cut racial disparities in childhood poverty in half.
 These goals need to be accompanied by a commitment to evidence-based evaluation of progress.

-In 2014 the Wisconsin Council of Churches, WISDOM, Citizen Action of Wisconsin, and the Wisconsin Council on Children and Families launched a dialogue on poverty with faith-based leaders and congregants across Wisconsin.
+In 2014 the Wisconsin Council of Churches, WISDOM, Citizen Action of Wisconsin, and the Wisconsin Council on Children and Families (now Kids Forward) launched a dialogue on poverty with faith-based leaders and congregants across Wisconsin.
 Our dialogues reached several provisional conclusions: